mmazzarolo/mmazzarolo.com/content/reviews/movies/2019-07-22-pokemon-detective-pikachu.md

 score: 2
 ---

 It wasn't *that* bad.
-A couple of fun moment, a linear plot and some heavy fan service.
+A couple of fun moments, a linear plot and some heavy fan service.
 A good videogame adaptation, but it's not really my thing.